top of page

 Erika Russina's professional interests and clinical expertise focus on creating healthier relationships, work-life balance; stress, anxiety and mood management and improving self-concept.
 Erika strives to create a warm, non-judgmental environment in which clients feel understood and comfortable exploring issues, while cultivating self-awareness and coping skills to create positive change.
 (See details under My Approach).

 She is a Licensed Professional Counselor, and Board Certified counselor.
 Erika's goal is to to provide people with the insight and tools to significantly improve their emotional health and overall quality of life.
-She offers nearly 20 years of professional experience as a counselor, working for a diverse clientele.
+She offers over 20 years of professional experience as a counselor, working for a diverse clientele.

 Ms. Russina works with adults, as well as adolescents who are 18 and above.
 She uses Cognitive Behavioral Therapy and a holistic/mind-body approach to address each client’s specific needs.